Is being black ugly?

 Why Gender is not fully a social construct(part 1)

-For those(particularly feminist) who are skeptical about this.
-Imagine 150 thousand years ago, living in the Savannah of East Africa being a pregnant mother(let’s imagine 6 months) trying to go hunting.
-You would put yourself as well as your child at great risk.
-Sure you would be able to go forging, but subsisting on local vegetation alone will not be enough for you are your gestating child.
-Men would have to go out and hunt while the woman remained in the village.
-This arrangement would exist for all of humanity until the emergence of civilization around 10 thousand years ago.
+For those (particularly feminists) who are skeptical about this.
+Imagine 150,000 years ago, living in the Savannah of East Africa, being a pregnant mother (let’s imagine 6 months), trying to go hunting.
+You would put yourself and your child at great risk.
+Sure, you would be able to go forging, but subsisting on local vegetation alone will not be enough for you and your gestating child.
+Men would have to go out and hunt while the women remained in the village.
+This arrangement would have existed for all of humanity until the emergence of civilization around 10,000 years ago.

-Feminism as we know it wouldn’t become a serious ideology in Human affairs until the industrial revolution.
-For good reason.
-Humanity(at least in the west) weren’t reliant on muscle power but that of stem and steel to grow its food.
-Women could go out for work.
+Feminism as we know it wouldn’t become a serious ideology in Human affairs until the Industrial Revolution, for good reason.
+Humanity (at least in the West) wasn’t reliant on muscle power, but on stem and steel to grow its food.
+Women could go out to work.
 This new era of technological advancement is the only reason feminism was able to emerge!